unbit/uwsgi-docs/Gevent.rst

 Building the plugin (uWSGI >= 1.4)
 ----------------------------------

-The gevent plugin is compiled in by default when the default profiles is used.
+The gevent plugin is compiled in by default when the default profile is used.

 Doing a